 top of page

-Australia has taken a significant step towards ensuring the health and safety of kitchen stone benchtop workers by implementing a ban on engineered stone kitchen benchtops containing silica from 1st July 2024.
+Australia took a significant step towards ensuring the health and safety of stone benchtop workers by implementing a ban on engineered stone kitchen benchtops containing silica from 1st July 2024.

-Given it was used in >60% of kitchen installations in Australia in 2023 you might be wondering what alternatives to engineered stone benchtops are available.
-Let’s look at the reasons for the ban and what your options are moving forward.
+Given it was previously used in >60% of kitchen installations in Australia you might be wondering what alternatives to engineered stone benchtops have taken their place.
+Let’s look at the reasons for the ban and what your options are now in 2025.

 Shire Build Kitchen